How Much Compensation Can I Claim For An Ear Injury?

 Find out how to treat an ear injury immediately after the trauma.

 Find out how to make a claim for compensation after a concussion injury.

 Our guide to claiming against the council or local authority.

 Information on using a claims management company for a personal injury compensation claim.

 An NHS guide to dealing with hearing loss

 How long do I have to make an ear injury claim?

 The personal injury claims time limit is three years.
-This runs from the date of the accident or, in the case of hearing loss brought on by your work environment, from the date you realised your injuries were caused by your job.
+This runs from the date of the accident or, in the case of hearing loss brought on by your work environment, from the date you realised your job caused your injuries.

 How much is a tinnitus claim worth?